 Before performing any repairs, wait for the engine to cool if it has been running previously.
-Remove the spark plug and follow safety precautions outlined in your ECHO operators manual.
+Remove the spark plug and follow the safety precautions outlined in your ECHO operator’s manual.

 Start with Checking & Replacing Your ECHO Maintenance Parts

-When you find your ECHO string trimmer won’t start, the best thing to do is first rule out the air filter, fuel filter and spark plug as being part of the problem.
+When you find your ECHO string trimmer won’t start, the best thing to do is to first rule out the air filter, fuel filter, and spark plug as being part of the problem.

 |ECHO String Trimmer Models||Tune-Up Kit|